beygi/laravel-restful/readme.md

 **installation**

-clone that repository and run ```./init.sh```
+clone this repository and run ```./init.sh```

-this script generate new keys and create a .env file from sample and open it with your favorite editor. you should change configurations and put your data base credentials in it and close your editor . then migrations will be applied and you will be confirmed for creating new administrator user and done :)
+this script generate new keys and create a new ```.env``` file from sample and open it with your favorite editor. you should change the configurations and put your database credentials in it and close your editor . then migrations will be applied and you will be confirmed for creating new administrator user and done :)

 **usage**